learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 Martha Stewart, 74, MSL
 ```

 They tell us that they will often need to upload CSVs of people data.
-Let's look at how we'd create a person instance from a csv.
+Let's look at how we'd create a person instance from a CSV.

 ```ruby
 class Person